jprieton/wp-bootstrap4-navwalker/README.md

 ## Installation

+### Using it as a plugin

+Place **wp-bootstrap-navwalker.php** in your WordPress plugin folder `/wp-content/plugins/wp-bootstrap4-navwalker/` and activate.

+### ...Or using it as a dependency on your theme

 Place **wp-bootstrap-navwalker.php** in your WordPress theme folder `/wp-content/your-theme/`

 Open your WordPress themes **functions.php** file  `/wp-content/your-theme/functions.php` and add the following code: